ONSITE • REMOTE • ONLINE • CLOUD

 Once the mode of operation has been agreed, One eSecurity immediately provides the insurance company with the human and technical resources that may be needed for any type of incident, based on these stages:

 The policyholder detects, or even merely suspects, a security breach.
 This causes the insurance policy to be activated.

 An initial triage is done by carrying out a series of consultations with the policyholder in order to determine the authenticity, type, and scope of the incident.

-One eSecurity assesses the project needs: technical resources, equipment, travel, purchases, methodologies… in order to provide an initial estimate and (where possible) book the hours for the insurance company.
+One eSecurity assesses the project needs: technical resources, equipment, travel, purchases, methodologies… in order to provide an initial estimation and book the hours for the insurance company, when possible.

 If the incident is “live” One eSecurity activates the response mechanisms to mitigate it.